ckeditor/ckeditor4/tests/plugins/clipboard/manual/customtypes.md

 ## Custom types

-1. Select part of the editor.
+1. Select part of the editor content.
 1. Copy using `ctrl/cmd+c`.
 1. Paste the clipboard into the same editable.